Recover a Standalone after an Unexpected Shutdown¶

 Issue a command similar to the following:

 mongod --dbpath /data/db --repair

-|||(1, 2) Generally, you should not manually remove the mongod.lock file and start mongod.
-Instead consider the one of the above methods to recover the database and remove the lock files.
-In dire situations you can remove the lockfile, and start the database using the possibly corrupt files, and attempt to recover data from the database; however, it’s impossible to predict the state of the database in these situations.|
+|||(1, 2) Generally, you should not manually remove the mongod.lock file.
+Instead, use the above procedure to recover the database.
+In dire situations, you can remove the file, start the database using the possibly corrupt files, and attempt to recover data from the database.
+However, it is impossible to predict the state of the database in these situations.|